tenzir/tenzir/changelog/next/features/3790--metrics-operator.md

 The `metrics` operator returns internal metrics events generated in a Tenzir node.
-Use `metrics --live` to get a feed of metrics as they are being generated instead of past metrics.
+Use `metrics --live` to get a feed of metrics as they are being generated.